TejasViswa/PIC10B_Disc1B_Disc2B/Week_1/Ret_by_ref.md

 ```
 This is exactly the same as the previous but split up into a separate function.
 - Creating variable in main
+    - variable `x` is declared as `int` and assigned value 5
 - Creating reference to that variable in function
+    - fn(x)
+        - (can be thought of as `int &y = x`) local reference variable `y` is now made to reference `x`
+        - y is assigned 6 (since y references x, they both point to the same memory location and they are both assigned the value 6)
+        - y is printed to console with the cout statement (it outputs 6)
+- Finally x is also printed (it also outputs 6 like y) and program ends

-Here, the line `int &y = x` is still executed(at beginning of the function call) but this variable y is not longer a part of the main function but it is a local variable to function `fn`.
-Therefore, I don't have access to y once the function call ends but every other part of the program is the same.
+Here, the line `int &y = x` is still executed(at the beginning of the function call) but this variable y is not longer a part of the main function but it is a local variable to function `fn`.
+Therefore, you don't have access to y once the function call ends but every other part of the program is the same.

 Now, lets us split the code in the reverse fashion